leoTiez/Dynamical-consequences-of-long-range-patchy-connections-in-the-neocortex/README.md

 # The investigation of the dynamical consequences of long-range patchy connections in the visual cortex V1

-This repository collects the code for simulation and experiments that was used for my thesis project.
+This repository collects the code for simulations and experiments that was used for my thesis project.
 The code is written in Python3.6 and uses mainly the Nest framework.

 ## Requirements